mlochbaum/BQN-Musician/src/synth/envelope.md

 The start is too sharp to match anything real (we'll get to that), but eventually it starts to sound like a tuning fork, or maybe some sort of chime.
 These are very nearly perfect oscillators with friction!

 The envelope `0.99994 ⋆ ↕4×s` simply starts at one and decreases by a factor of `0.99994` each time.
 But that constant isn't very nice to work with, because counting nines is no fun.
 What I do instead of changing the base of the exponent is to use a fixed base and multiply the exponential part.
 This is equivalent to changing the base because `b⋆c×i` is `(b⋆c)⋆i`.
-Another thing I'll do while I'm cleaning up the code is avoid repeating the length.
+Another thing I'll do while I'm tidying up the code is avoid repeating the length.
 I'll make a function to compute the envelope from the signal being enveloped, and then apply it with `Env⊸×`.
 Since the [hook](https://mlochbaum.github.io/BQN/doc/hook.html) `Env⊸× s` means `(Env s) × s`, this multiplies the signal by its envelope.

         ⋆⁼ 0.99994
         ⟨0.99994⋆0.4, ⋆(⋆⁼0.99994)×0.4⟩  # Same thing!